ju_medialab_header_img

 FACTORY

-jadavpur_university factory
+NIL: jadavpur_university factory

 The National Instruments Limited was set up under the name of 'Mathematical Instrument Maker' in 1830 by George Everest.
 It was taken over by the Indian Government in 1957 and re-christened 'National Instruments'.
 The new factory was built in the academic-industrial-refugee belt of Jadavpur.
 NIL was a premier manufacturer of precision optical instruments and the maker of the first indigenous camera in India, the National 35.
 Like many public sector units it fell on bad times in the late 1980s and finally stopped production in 2003, when most of its employees were forced to leave.
 In 2009, Jadavpur University took over the factory premises to build a new campus.